 Story by: LARRY FELTON JOHNSON

+Last fall, the Cobb DA’s Office and its partners were awarded a four-year grant worth up to $400,000 to create a Family Justice Center.
 The grant is administered through Georgia’s Criminal Justice Coordinating Council with federal dollars from the Victims of Crime Act.
 Only two other Georgia communities, Waycross and Macon, were awarded grants to create family justice centers.
-Savannah has the only existing center in Georgia.

 Since receiving the grant in November, project partners — including the Criminal Justice Coordinating Council, liveSAFE Resources, Inc., SafePath Children’s Advocacy Center, Cobb Solicitor’s Office, Cobb Police Department, and Cobb Legal Aid — have participated in more than 20 grantee meetings and trainings, including a community informational kick-off held on Dec.
 17 to introduce the community to the Family Justice Center concept.
 Dozens of community members responded to the readiness assessment, and that input will assist in tailoring the FJC to meet Cobb’s specific needs.
 A recording of the informational kick-off meeting is available for viewing online at https://www.youtube.com/watch?v=koyu5s3P090.